NullpoMino-X/NullpoMino/README.md

 So you can play the game with SCIM enabled.
 Please note when `-j` option is used, some keys (such as ;) won't be detected.

-##### SDL version problems

-If you tried SDL version but it didn't work, you need to manually install libsdl.
-In Ubuntu 8.04, I think you can install it with following command: sudo apt-get install libsdl1.2debian
-SDL version requires i386 architecture CPU and 32bit OS to run.

 ### macOS

 Unfortunately I don't own any macOS PC now :(
 Slick version does seem to work with Linux version commandline.
-SDL version does not work, because sdljava (Java SDL wrapper) doesn't support macOS.
 I don't know anything about Swing version.

 ## How to play